Horseracing was the undisputed king in the early 2000s:

 But is that the whole story?
 Unlike in the US, the waning numbers – though still very high – can’t be blamed on the regulatory climate.
 In Britain gaming is wide-open – if anything there are too many cooks.
 And let’s not forget that horse racing is the UK’s second most popular spectator sport.
 No, I think it’s too simple to put it all down to the rise of EPL betting.

 You’ll have to forgive us at FSB for being tech-obsessed.
 Since 2008 we’ve been leading the field in online sports-betting software.
 We’ve been at the cutting edge for seven years, driving new technology, riding new waves of gambling habits, embracing new technology and shaping it as well.
 In that time we’ve watched the way demand has changed and made sure we can affect the supply dynamic to match.
-We’ve seen things done the right way, and the wrong way.
+We’ve seen things done the right way and the wrong way.

 So inevitably we look to technology for solutions to the horse betting conundrum.
 For the new generation of sportsbook operators, horse racing has too often been an afterthought.
 The focus on other sports, particularly EPL, has meant that too many people tack on a horse racing product at the end without really understanding the culture or the technology.

 We understand that a sportsbook needs to be packed with these details and features; it needs to be driven by statistical information; it needs to be flexible enough that an operator can keep both the seasoned expert and the Grand National flutterer gripped.
-And in the modern era it all needs to be done in a multichannel, multiplatform, ultra-flexible way, or you will inevitably start losing customers and revenue.
+And in the modern era, it all needs to be done in a multichannel, multiplatform, ultra-flexible way, or you will inevitably start losing customers and revenue.

 Football betting has adapted to the modern era.
-Bookies have made the most of the shift by offering the full spectrum of betting options and the convenience that modern technology allows, and they’ve done it all with that splash of colour and excitement that retains loyal users.
+Bookies have made the most of the shift by offering the full spectrum of betting options and the convenience that modern technology allows, and they’ve done it all with that splash of color and excitement that retains loyal users.

 Horse racing hasn’t lost its magic.
 It still summons up the emotion and the passion that its devotees adore, and still has that spark that gets the once-a-year punter fired up.
-If bookies and operators are going to capitalise, they should start with the basics: getting the technology right.
+If bookies and operators are going to capitalize, they should start with the basics: getting the technology right.
 Substandard platforms are a bad bet, and the punters, it seems, agree.